being3iimed/ICP-Iterative-Closest-Point-Algorithm/README.md

 The **Iterative Closest Point (ICP)** algorithm iteratively refines the alignment of two point clouds.
 At each iteration, the algorithm:

-For more information on ICP, check out the [ICP Wikipedia page](https://en.wikipedia.org/wiki/Iterative_closest_point).

 ### SVD-based ICP
 The SVD-based ICP algorithm computes the optimal transformation (rotation and translation) using Singular Value Decomposition (SVD) to minimize the least-squares error between corresponding points in the source and target point clouds.

-Learn more about SVD-based ICP in the following resources:
+Learn more about ICP in the following resources:
 - [ICP on Wiki](https://en.wikipedia.org/wiki/Iterative_closest_point)

 ---